polyluxus/latex-beamertheme-ibadai/README.md

 Demonstration files are comtained in [`/demo/`](./demo); for convenience, some screenshots are detailed below.

+This is currently awaiting [a review on codereview stack exchange](https://codereview.stackexchange.com/q/188168/92423).

 ## Installation

 Install the theme like you would install any other `.sty`